At a Glance

 ✨Show Your Passion for SEN Work

-Make sure to express your genuine enthusiasm for working with children and young people with special educational needs.
+Make sure to express your genuine desire to support children and young people with special educational needs.
 Share personal experiences or motivations that led you to this field, as it will demonstrate your commitment and understanding of the challenges involved.

 ✨Highlight Relevant Experience

-Be prepared to discuss your previous experience with SEMH/SEN young people, particularly those with challenging behaviour.
-Use specific examples to illustrate how you've successfully managed difficult situations and supported their development.
+Be prepared to discuss your previous experience working with SEMH/SEN young people, especially those with challenging behaviour.
+Use specific examples to illustrate your skills in behaviour management and personal care, as these are crucial for the role.

 ✨Demonstrate Strong Communication Skills

 Effective communication is key in this role.
 During the interview, showcase your ability to communicate clearly and empathetically, both with children and colleagues.
-You might want to provide examples of how you've adapted your communication style to meet the needs of different individuals.
+You might want to provide examples of how you've successfully navigated difficult conversations in the past.

 ✨Prepare for Scenario-Based Questions

-Expect to face scenario-based questions that assess your problem-solving skills and resilience.
-Think about potential situations you might encounter in the role and how you would handle them.
-This will show your ability to think on your feet and respond effectively to the changing needs of those you support.
+Expect to face scenario-based questions that assess your problem-solving abilities and resilience.
+Think about potential situations you might encounter in the role and how you would handle them, focusing on your flexibility and 'can do' attitude.